-Impact of regulatory changes
+Impact of regulatory changes in the UAE

-ENBD is subject to a number of prudential and regulatory controls designed to maintain the safety and soundness of banks, ensure its compliance with economic, social and other objectives and limit their exposure to risk.
-These regulations include UAE federal laws and regulations (particularly those of the UAE Federal Government and the UAE Central Bank, as well as the laws and regulations of the other countries in which ENBD operates) (in particular, see "The United Arab Emirates Banking and Financial Services System - Recent Trends in Banking - Large Exposures").
-Such regulations may limit ENBD's ability to increase its loan/financing receivable portfolios or raise capital or may increase its cost of doing business.
+ENBD is subject to a number of prudential and regulatory controls designed to maintain the safety and soundness of banks, ensure its compliance with economic, social and other objectives and limit its exposure to risk.
+These regulations include UAE federal laws and regulations (particularly those of the UAE Federal Government and the UAE Central Bank, as well as the laws and regulations of the other countries in which ENBD operates) (in particular, see "The United Arab Emirates Banking and Financial Services System - Recent Trends in Banking").
+Such regulations may, amongst other things, limit ENBD's ability to increase its loan/financing receivable portfolios or raise capital or may increase its cost of doing business.

 Any changes in the laws and regulations and/or the manner in which they are interpreted or enforced may have a material adverse effect on ENBD's business, results of operations, financial condition and prospects.
 In particular, any changes in UAE Central Bank regulations or policy may affect ENBD's reserves, provisions, impairment allowances and other applicable ratios.
-For example, in accordance with Central Bank Notice No. 33/2015 on liquidity requirements (which was issued by the UAE Central Bank on 27 May 2015 and which entered into force with effect from 1 July 2015, replacing Central Bank Notice No. 30/2012) (the "Liquidity Notice"), ENBD must now comply with certain qualitative and quantitative liquidity requirements (see "The United Arab Emirates Banking and Financial Services System").
-On 23 February 2017, the UAE Central Bank issued Circular No. 52/2017 on Regulations re Capital Adequacy.
-This will affect the capital requirements of UAE banks, including ENBD, in future.
+For example, in accordance with Central Bank Notice No. 33/2015 on liquidity requirements (which was issued by the UAE Central Bank on 27

+May 2015 and which entered into force with effect from 1 July 2015, replacing Central Bank Notice No. 30/2012) (the "Liquidity Notice"), ENBD must comply with certain qualitative and quantitative liquidity requirements (see "The United Arab Emirates Banking and Financial Services System").